At a Glance

 Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also expresses your enthusiasm for the role.
 Mention why you are interested in working for a consultancy that values upskilling and internal progression.

-Highlight Relevant Skills: In your application, focus on key skills that are pertinent to the Project Engineer role, such as project management, teamwork, problem-solving, and technical expertise in structural or civil engineering.
+Highlight Relevant Skills: In your application, focus on key skills that are pertinent to the Project Engineer role, such as project management, teamwork, problem-solving, and technical expertise in civil or structural engineering.

 Showcase Your Passion for Learning: Since the company is big on training and progression, include examples of how you have pursued professional development in the past.
 This could be through courses, certifications, or self-directed learning.